simoncblyth/opticks/notes/issues/joined_up_thinking_geometry_translation.rst

 How to handle double precision instance transforms in CSGFoundry ?
 ----------------------------------------------------------------------

-* collect and persist in double precision
+* DONE in U4Tree/stree : collect and persist in double precision
-* narrow to float only transiently in memory just before uploading
+* strid::Narrow : narrows to float only transiently in memory : to use just before uploading
 * so the float precision transforms only actually get used on device
-* dqat4 sibling of qat4 for use on host
+* dqat4 sibling of qat4 for use on host : didnt do that are using strid.h

 Explorations